nats-io/nats-general/architecture/ARCHITECTURE.md

 # Understanding NATS Architecture

-NATS at is core is a publish/subscribe message oriented middlware an emphasis on simplicity, performance, security, and scalability.
+[NATS](https://nats.io) is a publish/subscribe message oriented middlware an emphasis on simplicity, performance, security, and scalability.
 It was built from the ground up to operate in the cloud.

 NATS messaging is comprised of core NATS, and NATS streaming.
 Core NATS supports at most once delivery, is designed to be lightweight, performant, and always available.
-NATS Streaming supports log based persistence that allows for guaranteed delivery, replay of messages, and subscription continuity (durable subscribers).
+NATS Streaming supports log based persistence providing guaranteed delivery, replay of messages, and subscription continuity (durable subscribers).

 # Core NATS